 You may claim deductions for expenses of self-education provided that the prescribed conditions are satisfied.
-This page will tell you what types of expenses you can claim, the approved education providers, when to submit your claim, the supporting documents you should retain and where to go for more information.
+This page will tell you what types of expenses you can claim, the prescribed course of education, approved education providers, amount of allowable deduction, how and when to claim, the supporting documents you should retain and the frequently asked questions.

-Under salaries tax, you can claim a deduction for expenses of self-education (SEE) (including tuition and the related examination fees) paid for a prescribed course of education.
-A prescribed course of education is a course undertaken at an education provider specified in the Inland Revenue Ordinance (IRO) to gain or maintain qualifications for use in either current or a planned employment.
+Under Salaries Tax, the expenses of self-education (SEE) allowable for deduction include tuition fee and the related examination fee paid for a prescribed course of education for gaining or maintaining qualifications for use in either a current or a planned employment.
 Examples of course of education are:

 Prescribed Course of Education

-- a commercial or computer course taken by a secretary or clerk;
+- a training or development course provided by a trade, professional or business association; or

 (Only teachers enrolled for the course can claim a tax deduction, but not other students)